mazzy-ax/Write-ProgressEx/README.md

 * works with pipe;
 * works with empty activity string;
-* uses [system.diagnostic.stopwatch] to calculate remaning seconds;
+* uses [system.diagnostic.stopwatch] to calculate remaning seconds and dispaly a total elapsed time;
 * completes all inner progresses if no parameters;
 * automatically completes with pipe;
 * automatically calculates percents;